EdoardoLaGreca/scrtp/doc/style.md

 A header file and its respective source file should have the same content order for better organization, but it is not mandatory.

+## Commits

+[Conventional Commits](https://www.conventionalcommits.org) must be used for commit messages.